eatyourpeas/checktick/docs/ai-survey-generator.md

 The AI-assisted survey generator helps you create healthcare surveys through natural conversation with a large language model (LLM).
 This feature is available alongside the manual markdown import option.

-> **Note:** This feature requires configuration of the RCPCH Ollama API endpoint.
+> **Note:** This feature requires configuration of an LLM API endpoint.
 If you don't see the "AI Assistant" tab in the Import Questions page, the feature may not be enabled for your instance.
+See [Self-Hosting Configuration](/docs/self-hosting-configuration/) for setup details.

 ## Overview